vuereka/vue-arrange/README.md

 };
 ```

-## Internal CSS classes used for defaults:
+## CSS classes used for defaults

+These classes are shipped to be used as defaults:

 ```css
 .arrangeable-list__transition-all {